pquiring/javaforce/projects/jfcontrols/readme.txt

 jfControls is a Controls Automation System.

-It's like a software PLC with ladder logic and panels.
+It's like a software PLC/HMI with ladder logic and panels.

 Can communicate with other remote PLCs such as Siemens, Allen Bradley, Modbus and National Instruments.